N3bby/Shimarin/md/setup-guide.md

 ### Configuring Shimarin

+Rename `src/properties.ts.example` to `properties.ts`.
-Open `src/properties.ts` in your favourite text editor
+Open this file in your favourite text editor
 ![](./img/properties/properties.PNG)

 Replace the parameters containing 'CHANGE THIS' with the following: